vancesteven/PlanetProfile/README.md

 ## Getting started
 PlanetProfile is available in Python and Matlab.

+### *For Python*
-*For Python,* the recommended way to install is with with pip:
+The recommended way to install is with with pip.
+Developers: see below--do not install via pip.

+Pip installation:
 1. (Recommended) Install all dependencies listed in the next section before proceeding.
 1. At a terminal:
 `python -m pip install PlanetProfile`
-Python 3.8 or higher is required.
+Python 3.8 or higher is required, and Python 3.11 is recommended.
+A later version of PlanetProfile will require Python 3.11.
 Pip will install dependencies, but a conda environment with the prerequisites listed below is recommended.
 1. Create a directory where you'd like to store configurations and have folders for each body.
 1. Navigate into the new directory.
 1. At a terminal: